VLjoris/MDA-Eurovision-project---Group-Iceland/README.md

 ### Create empty neo4j database, run on localhost

-### Update password and http_port to the new database you just created in following file:
+### Update password and http_port for the new database you just created in following file:
+authentication/neo4j.txt